yoptimalcontrol/yoptimalcontrol/pages/examples/goddardRocket/goddardAnimate.md

 folder: examples
 ---

-Animation file for Goddard rocket problems.
+Animation file for Goddard rocket problems, the animation is saved as a gif.
 Input is the `ocp.solve()` object, filename for the gif, and total time the gif should take.
 E.g. `animateRocket(ocpSol, 'filename.gif', 6)`.
 ```matlab
 % Author: Dennis Edblom
 function animateRocket(ocpSol, filename, time)